NEW DUMB FRIENDS LEAGUE MOBILE SPAY/NEUTER CLINIC HITS THE ROAD

 For more information about the Dumb Friends League mobile units, or to see the current list of upcoming clinics, visit DDFL Spay & Neuter Services or call (720) 241-7098.

 a free office visit with a participating veterinarian.

 The League spends approximately $300 for each homeless cat or dog that comes through its doors, including shelter, foster care and medical care.

 “By choosing the adoption option, you not only get a great deal financially, but you give a homeless pet a second chance at happiness,” said Rohde.
 “Plus, adopters welcome more love and companionship into their own lives.”

-People who cannot adopt at this time can still help by becoming a foster parent.
-Foster volunteers provide temporary care for an animal in their home—for a few days, weeks or months—until they are ready for adoption or space is available at the shelters.
+People who cannot adopt at this time can still help by becoming foster parents.
+Foster volunteers provide temporary care for an animal in their home—for a few days, weeks, or months—until they are ready for adoption or space is available at the shelters.
 The League provides foster-care volunteers with food and supplies, as well as veterinary care as needed.